crystaldb/autodba/README.md

 ### Cloud Access Setup

-We'll set up the cloud roles/policies for the collector to access database metrics and logs.
+We'll set up the roles/policies in your cloud provider, so that the collector can access database metrics and logs.
 Jump below to the section for your cloud provider (AWS or GCP).

 #### Amazon Web Services (AWS)